Permanent Care vs Foster Care vs Adoption in Victoria: What's Actually Different

 Do you want to provide short-term safety for children while they work toward going home?
 Foster care, probably starting with short-term or respite placements.

 Do you want to provide a permanent family for a child who cannot go home?
-Pursue an agency with a dedicated permanent care program, and be explicit about that goal from your first information session.
+Ask agencies how they handle long-term and permanency pathways, and be explicit about that goal from your first information session.

 Do you want to raise a child as legally your own with no ongoing state involvement?
 The PCO is the realistic Victorian pathway.
 Adoption is theoretically possible but statistically unlikely for children in the care system.